SEIR-7-06/react_todo_walkthrough/sprints/Sprint3.md

 # Sprint 3: Fetching Data with Axios

 React relies on third party libraries to fetch data - it doesn't have that functionality built in like some other frameworks.
-Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node (a good alternatvie is the Fetch API built right into modern browsers).
+Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node (axios is a third party library that is an alternative the Fetch API built right into modern browsers).

 Let's install axios now and also create the folder & file that will contain our database logic: